We must ensure terrorist groups are not allowed to operate unchallenged in Libya: FS Shringla at UNSC | Law-Order

 We must ensure terrorist groups are not allowed to operate unchallenged in Libya: FS Shringla at UNSC

-The continued presence and activities of ISIL in Libya, as illustrated by the latest report of the Analytical Support and Sanctions Monitoring Team of 1267 Sanctions Committee, is of serious concern, Foreign Secretary Harsh Vardhan Shringla said on Thursday.Speaking at a high-level Security Council ministerial meeting on Libya chaired by Minister for Europe and Foreign Affairs of France Jean-Yves Le Drian, Shringla said the Sanctions Committee report indicates spread of such activities into the Sahel region as well.Libya has become a logistical platform for al-Qaeda affiliates in Mali.

-India has called on the international community to ensure terrorist groups are not allowed to operate unchallenged in Libya, voicing grave concern over the African country becoming a logistics platform for al-Qaeda affiliates in Mali and its cascading effect in the region.
+India on Thursday called on the international community to ensure terrorist groups are not allowed to operate unchallenged in Libya, voicing grave concern over the African country becoming a logistics platform for al-Qaeda affiliates in Mali and its cascading effect in the region.

-''We must ensure that terrorist groups and affiliated entities are not allowed to operate unchallenged in Libya.
-The continued presence and activities of ISIL in Libya, as illustrated by the latest report of the Analytical Support and Sanctions Monitoring Team of 1267 Sanctions Committee, is of serious concern,'' Foreign Secretary Harsh Vardhan Shringla said on Thursday.

 ''Libya has become a logistical platform for al-Qaeda affiliates in Mali.
 This is a matter of grave concern due the potential cascading effect it could have throughout the Sahel region.
 It is unfortunate that the issue is not drawing the attention it deserves,'' he said, adding that the international community must speak in one voice against terrorism in all its forms and manifestations.
 Highlighting India’s close and mutually beneficial bilateral ties with Libya, Shringla said New Delhi remains committed to supporting Tripoli and its people in their endeavour to bring about lasting peace in the country. ''To this end, we look forward to working with the Government of National Unity for providing capacity building and training assistance in mutually identified areas.''
 Shringla arrived in New York on Wednesday and will participate in another high-level event in the Security Council under the current French Presidency.
 He is also scheduled to meet UN Secretary General Antonio Guterres on Thursday.